Car-free adventures aroundStratford-upon-AvonWarwickshire

 3. Visit Warwick Castle

-Trains and buses link Stratford-upon-Avon with the county town of Warwick, where the centuries-old castle rises above the rooftops, blossoming parks and picturesque river.
+Trains and buses link Stratford-upon-Avon with the county town of Warwick.
+Here the centuries-old castle rises above the rooftops, blossoming parks and picturesque river.

-- Bus X18 sets off from the coach park at the end of Stratford’s pedestrianised Henley Street (near the statue of a Shakespearean fool) and it stops just outside the castle walls about 40 minutes later.
+- Bus X18 sets off from the coach park at the end of Stratford’s pedestrianised Henley Street (near the statue of a Shakespearean fool) and it stops at Warwick bus station, about a 10-minute walk from the castle.

-- Inside the castle gates, there’s a mind-boggling menu of things to do: a Horrible Histories maze or a walk-through Royal Weekend, featuring uncanny waxwork Victorians like Daisy Greville, Countess of Warwick (who inspired the song Daisy, Daisy).
-There are views from the top of the Conqueror’s Fortress, the original motte where Warwick’s first wooden keep was built in 1068, or flying displays from the castle’s resident owls, kites and eagles, and jewel-bright peacocks picking their way among flowers and topiary near the conservatory.
+- Inside Warwick Castle’s gates, there’s a mind-boggling menu of things to do.
+Get lost in a Horrible Histories maze.
+Pop along to a Royal weekend party, featuring uncanny waxwork Victorians like Daisy Greville, Countess of Warwick (who inspired the song Daisy, Daisy).
+There are views from the top of the Conqueror’s Fortress, the original motte where Warwick’s first wooden keep was built in 1068.
+See flying displays from the castle’s resident owls, kites and eagles.
+Glimpse jewel-bright peacocks picking their way among flowers and topiary near the conservatory.